Members of MOPIA’s Board of Director’s and the Executive Committee (ExCom)

 John is the current Chair of MOPIA.
 He has held progressive positions in a number of companies relating to the HVACR industry.
 John was one of the original Board members of the geothermal industry associations in Manitoba.

-John has been a MOPIA representative to the UNEP Montreal Protocol meetings, including in the United Arab Emirates, Montreal and the upcoming 40th OEWG in Vienna (July 2018).
+John has been a MOPIA representative to the UNEP Montreal Protocol meetings, including in the United Arab Emirates, Montreal, Vienna and Rome (2019).

 Meghan Skorodenski (Past Chair/seen above) is a graduate of the University of Manitoba with a Bachelor of Environmental Science.
 She has experience with regulatory compliance (federal and provincial) and emergency spill response within the manufacturing sector.
 She has experience with Environmental Management Systems (EMS) and maintaining ISO14001 compliance.
 Meghan has represented MOPIA at the United Nations, Montreal protocol meetings and participated in working groups for updating the Federal Halocarbon Regulation.